 Manuals, work instructions, and guidelines are needed to ensure equipment is used properly, processes are outlined to avoid mistakes, and the best practices are always recommended.
 It also helps employees and entire companies keep in line with any federal or local legislation, respond to updated regulations, and plan in case of emergencies.
 Since biogas is an up-and-coming industry, regulation across the world may change quickly, and documentation can help you keep up.

 Many companies and countries are only just now starting to see the potential of RNG, so there are plenty of opportunities for biogas when it comes to energy usage in the United States and around the globe.
-It will be exciting to see what the future holds for the industry!
+Shea Writing & Training Solutions is proud to serve the RNG industry with their technical communication needs and are excited to be part of this growing industry.